AstrobioMike/AstrobioMike.github.io/about/about.md

 <br>

 <center><h3>DISCLAIMERS</h3></center>
 Right off the bat let's make it clear that I plan to cover topics here that I am certainly **not** an expert on, but rather of which I have a working understanding that allows me to do the work I do.
 For instance, I'm nowhere near fluent in any individual programming language, but I consistently hop between *bash*, R, and python depending on what I'm trying to do.
-Let's also make it clear there are a million ways to do basically anything, and I most often will probably not be doing things the most efficient way possible; not by choice of course, but because, again, I'm not an expert, and also when something works I usually move onto the next thing rather than optimizing what I can leave alone.
+Let's also make it clear there are a million ways to do basically anything, and I most often will probably not be doing things the most efficient way possible; not by choice of course, but because, again, I'm not an expert, and also when something works I usually move on to the next thing rather than optimizing what I can leave alone.
 <br>

 <center><h4>tl;dr: I am not a computer scientist 😟 </h4></center>